12 Best Social Media Aggregators to Boost Conversions in 2025

 • Many advanced features like UGC rights come at an extra price and have monthly usage limits based on the plan.

-• Availability of support and onboarding is available only for enterprise customers.
+• Support and onboarding are available only for enterprise customers.

 4. Curator.io